 (A) The student carried out the first experiment as shown, but was told to repeat the experiment as the thermometer had been placed in the wrong position.

 Suggest why the student's placing of the thermometer was incorrect.

-The student always used 100 cm of water.
-(B) State another variable that the student should have kept constant.
+(B) The student always used 100 cm3 of water.

+State another variable that the student should have kept constant.